All Scottish football off after Queen's death

 The Scottish Junior Football Association had already postponed its weekend programme, while Friday's Scottish Championship game between Cove Rangers and Dundee was called off on Thursday.

-Also on Friday, play at golf's PGA Championship was called off, along with all British horse racing and cricket's Test between England and South Africa.
+Also on Friday, second-round play at golf's PGA Championship was called off, along with all British horse racing and cricket's Test between England and South Africa.

 Queen Elizabeth II, the UK's longest-serving monarch, died on Thursday aged 96, after reigning for 70 years.